Esporte Clube Pinheiros: Handball

 EC Pinheiros is a recognized powerhouse in Brazilian handball, winning the Paulista Championship 30 times including the 2016 edition, the National League 6 times the last time being the 2015 edition and the Pan American Championship twice including the 2017 edition.

-The women's team is achieving success recently, winning the 2016 National League.
+The women's team is achieving success recently, winning their first national championship in 2016.

 Judo

 At the Olympic Games 1984 in Los Angeles Douglas Vieira won silver and thus the first Olympic medal for the judoka of Pinheiros.
 In 2008 Leandro Guilheiro won a bronze medal in judo in the −73 kg class.
 In London 2012 Rafael Silva won the first bronze medal of the +100 kg category in judo – the tenth Olympic medal in the club's history.
+After that, Silva would also win bronze in Rio 2016 and Paris 2024.

+At the 2024 Summer Olympics in Paris, Willian Lima won the silver medal, becoming the first Brazilian, men or women, to win a medal at that edition of the Olympic Games.

+Also in Paris, Larissa Pimenta won the silver medal, the first ever Olympic medal won by a woman athlete from Pinheiros and Beatriz Souza won the gold medal, becoming the first ever woman athlete from Pinheiros to be crowned champion in all Olympic Games history.

+Later, Silva, Lima, Pimenta, Souza and other Brazilian judoka's would also win bronze in the mixed team competition at Paris, the first ever medal won by Brazilians in that category, making this the best performance by Brazilian judokas in a single edition of the Olympic Games until that point.

 Swimming

 The swimming section from Pinheiros is leading in Brazil.
 It has won a record 13 times the two main competitions in Brazil, the Maria Lenk Trophy and the José Finkel Trophy.

 Manuel dos Santos won 100 m freestyle bronze at the Olympics 1960 in Rome.
 Freestyle swimmer Gustavo Borges won silver and bronze medals in the Olympics of 1992, 1996 and 2000.

-Cesar Cielo won short distance freestyle gold and bronze in 2008 in Beijing.
+Cesar Cielo won short-distance freestyle gold and bronze in 2008 in Beijing.